claritylab/djinn/README.md

 # DjiNN and Tonic

-Sirius is a speech and vision based intelligent personal assistant.
+DjiNN and Tonic is a Deep Neural Network (DNN) based web-service to execute DNN inference.
 Visit the [DjiNN and Tonic website](http://djinn.clarity-lab.org) for additional documentation.
 Also visit or post to [djinn-users](http://groups.google.com/forum/#!forum/djinn-users) for more information and answers to questions.
 The project is released under [BSD license](LICENSE), except certain submodules contain their own specific licensing information.
-We would love to have your help on improving Sirius, and see [CONTRIBUTING](CONTRIBUTING.md) for more details.
+We would love to have your help on improving DjiNN, and see [CONTRIBUTING](CONTRIBUTING.md) for more details.

 ## Djinn Service